-Even if you don’t classify yourself as “artistic”, you’ll find that you can make this watercolor birthday card.
-Not only can you make it, but you’ll thoroughly enjoy putting it together!
-Every step of the creation process is relaxing and creative — and I know you’ll especially like making the little watercolor dots.
+This watercolor birthday card reminds me of an art gallery with its six perfect frames.
+Every step of the creation process is relaxing and creative — and you’ll especially like making the little watercolor dots.

 Here’s what you need to get started:

-- 2 pieces of cardstock in contrasting colors (I chose a shimmery orange and royal blue)
+2 pieces of cardstock in contrasting colors (I chose a shimmery orange and a royal blue)

 Cutting everything to its proper size is the first step in making your watercolor birthday card.
-First, you’ll want to cut one of the pieces of cardstock to 10″ wide by 7″ tall.
-Then, cut out three 2″ x 2″ squares in that same color.
+First, you’ll want to cut one of the pieces of cardstock to 10″ x 7″ (25.4 cm x 17.78 cm) .
+Then, cut out three 2″ x 2″ (5 cm x 5 cm) squares in that same color.
 You can use scissors to do this, but a guillotine-style paper cutter will make quick work of projects like this!
-I use my paper cutter almost every day, even for little things like cutting out shipping labels.

-While you’ve got this color of cardstock out, fold the big piece in half to create a 5″ x 7″ card.
-You can use a bone folder or a ruler to reinforce the crease for a crisp fold!
+Now, fold the largest piece of cardstock in half to create a 5″ x 7″ (12.7 cm x 17.78 cm) card.
+You can use a bone folder or a ruler to reinforce the crease for a crisp fold.

-Next, cut out three 2″ x 2″ squares from the other piece of cardstock.
+Next, cut out three 2″ x 2″ (5 cm x 5 cm) squares from the contrasting piece of cardstock.

 Finish up by repeating the first shade of blue that you started with.
 The square should be full of color now!

 Repeat the painting process for two more watercolor paper squares.
-You can vary your patterns however you want to — anything will look good!
-Once you have watercolored three squares in total, you’re finished with this step.
+You can vary your patterns however you want to; anything will look good!
+Once you’ve watercolored three squares in total, you’re finished with this step.

 3. Add Lettering or Calligraphy

-Once your watercolor paint has dried and you have finished creating your lettering, you can glue the watercolor paper squares to the card stock squares.
+Once your watercolor paint has dried and you have finished creating your lettering, glue the watercolor paper squares to the cardstock squares.
 Each watercolor paper square should be centered on top of its cardstock counterpart.
 It doesn’t really matter which colors of cardstock you use for each watercolor paper square; the placement should be random.

-After you glue the squares together, you’ll want to glue the watercolor paper rectangle to the front of your cardstock card.
+After you glue the squares together, glue the watercolor paper rectangle to the front of your cardstock card.

 Once you have glued the squares to the card, you’re finished and ready to send!
 Whoever you send the card to will love it, especially because it’s not your everyday run-of-the-mill birthday card.
 This piece is sophisticated and artistic: it looks great sitting on a mantle or side table!

-If you have any questions about this tutorial, please feel free to ask!
-Otherwise, enjoy the rest of your day, and thank you for reading TPK!
+If you have any questions about this tutorial, please feel free to ask.
+Otherwise, enjoy your weekend, and thank you for reading TPK!